Request a Training

 One of the main tenets of trauma-informed advocacy involves respecting and honoring cultural and historical issues.
 This training is meant to give an overview of how to provide a trauma-informed response to survivors in the African American Community.
 Participants will look at some of the historical and current barriers to services and ways to implement culturally responsive practices into services and advocacy.

 Sexual and domestic violence agencies across the state are using VAdata to track services and manage their grant reporting.
-This training aims to provide regular VAdata users with information about the multiple different reports in VAdata and hands on experience inputting data.
-After this training, participants will understand when and how to use the reports in VAdata, how to use and audit queries to retrieve information, how to use reports in grant writing, and how data entry impacts quarterly statistical reports.
+For new staff, this means learning about VAdata, how data is captured, and how to use data to tell the story of survivors in your area.
+For advanced users, the training aims to provide participants with information about the many reports available in VAdata and hands on experience inputting data.
+After these trainings, participants will understand more about the history and scope of the VAdata system, how to use and audit queries to retrieve information, how to use reports in grant writing, raising community awareness and more, and how data entry practices impact data and reporting statewide.